Studying Evolutionary Solution Adaption Using a Flexibility Benchmark Based on a Metal Cutting Process: NSGA-II as a Baseline for Evolutionary Adaption of Solutions

 \item For adaption, we take the stored Pareto front from a source task as initial population for optimizing for the target task.
 If the loaded Pareto front is lower than the population size, we complete the initial population with randomly generated individuals.
 However, the stored Pareto front was always as large as the population size in our experiments.
 In principle, adaption stops when a Pareto front is found with the same hypervolume as found from scratch for the target task. \end{enumerate}

-In a preliminary analysis, where we sampled 10,000 random solutions for each material (details for material parameters and process parameter ranges from which to sample in sections \ref{sec:setup-parameters} and \ref{sec:definition-task}, respectively), we observed that the approximated Pareto front of different materials lie on the same region of the search space, although they differ in shape and exactly where.
+In a preliminary analysis, where we sampled 10,000 random solutions for each material (details for material parameters and process parameter ranges from which to sample in sections \ref{sec:definition-task} and \ref{sec:setup-parameters}, respectively), we observed that the approximated Pareto front of different materials lie on the same region of the search space, although they differ in shape and exactly where.
 Based on this, we hypothesize that a Pareto front more in between two of such approximated Pareto fronts would be a better starting point for adaptation to a target material, although it might not be the best solution for a particular material.
 Here, we took inspiration from the works by \citet{parter-2008} and \citet{kashtan2007varying}, where concepts of facilitated variation are applied to a genetic algorithm that evolves circuits for goals that vary over time and as a result produces solutions that can be much more easily adapted to a target circuit that uses the same modules as the ones used for training.
 Further, we also extend the genotype used for accommodating two or more values for each process parameter, from which only one is active at a time.
+Although we take inspiration from the work by \citet{parter-2008}, these two proposed variants for adaption are also related to existing algorithms from the field of dynamic (multi-objective) evolutionary optimization \cite{branke2012evolutionary, yang2015dynamic, azzouz2017dynamic}.
 We present these two extensions to NSGA-II in the next two sections.

-Although we take inspiration from the work by \citet{parter-2008}, these two proposed variants for adaption are also related to existing algorithms from the field of dynamic (multi-objective) evolutionary optimization \cite{branke2012evolutionary, yang2015dynamic, azzouz2017dynamic}.
-The varying goals strategy relates to the actual task of dynamic optimization, although in the context of having better starting points for manufacturing optimization, where the topic of reducing the number of necessary evaluations is still open and recent approaches deal more with surrogate models for the simulations \cite{emmerich2018tutorial}.

-The active-inactive genotype relates to the concept of memory, which, in the dynamic evolutionary optimization literature, stores and reuses useful information from previous goals, and works well in cyclic environments \cite{yang2015dynamic, azzouz2017dynamic}.
-More specifically, the approach is related to the strategy of implicit memory, that uses redundant representations to store information, like in, for example, the diploid genetic algorithm from \citet{uyar2005diploid}.
-In the context of NSGA-II or memory for multi-objective dynamic problems, \citet{deb2007dynamic} introduce a dynamic NSGA-II using a diversity promotion strategy, \citet{goh2009coevolutionary} propose an algorithm with memory using coevolution of subpopulations, and \citet{wang2009memory} propose an NSGA-II with memory.
-However, the way we build an implicit memory via the active-inactive genotype differs from these previous works; moreover, we apply the strategy to train a solution that will be adapted to solve a previously unseen problem in the context of static manufacturing optimization, as opposed to a cyclic environment.

-\subsubsection{Varying Goals}
+\subsection{Varying Goals}

 The varying goals evolution strategy consists of optimizing in one run for two or more goals at the same time.
 The goal is varied according to a parameter that we here call \textit{epoch length E}; the goal is changed each $E$ generations.
 Thus, a same population is optimized for different goals that change each $E$ generations, which defines an epoch.
 Given $n$ goals $g_1, g_2, ..., g_n$, and an epoch length $E$, the goal index in generation $i$, when generation begins with 1, is calculated as: